MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ## Disable dataset scale-out for your tenant

 Power BI dataset scale-out is enabled by default for each tenant.
 Power BI tenant admins can disable this setting.
-To disable dataset scale-out, do the following:
+To disable dataset scale-out for the tenant, do the following:

 1. Go to your [tenant settings](./../admin/service-admin-portal-about-tenant-settings.md)